sqlitecloud/docs/src/pages/docs/commands/encrypt-database.md

 ## Description

 The ENCRYPT DATABASE command adds an AES-256 encryption to an existing database.
-If the database was previously encrypted with another key then it is re-encrypted with the new key.
-Rekeying requires that every page of the database file be read, decrypted, re-encrypted with the new key, then written out again.
+If the database was previously encrypted with another key, it is re-encrypted with the new key.
+Rekeying requires that every database file page be read, decrypted, re-encrypted with the new key, then written out again.
 Consequently, rekeying can take a long time on a larger database.

 ## Return